shevchenkobn/battleship-html/README.md

 ### TODO
 - Fix "center" ship list column rendering in @media sm - md.
 - Fix vertical alignment of "vs" and "Play" button for different length of names (the names must flex-grow, but they don't :'( ).
+- Fix "Unknown child route" on change to configuration page.

 #### Basic version:
 - password to make the game quick & safe enough.